As a study abroad advisor, I spend the majority of my meetings helping students understand the different types of study abroad programs.

 - seeks work experience (or something that can be viewed as work experience)

-If you need some pointers on different scholarship opportunities are available, check out the Resource page in addition to researching any available scholarships through your school or program provider.
+If you need some pointers on different scholarship opportunities are available, check out the Resource page.
+Also, make sure to research any available scholarships through your school or program provider.

-No matter which program you end up pursuing, make sure to enroll your time abroad and any side trips with the STEP Program, purchase some health insurance (if it isn’t included in your program costs), and get ready for your life-changing experience!
+No matter which program you pursue, make sure to enroll your time abroad and any side trips with the STEP Program, purchase some health insurance (if it isn’t included in your program costs), and get ready for your life-changing experience!

 Which type of program did you use?
 What did you think about your experience?
 What would you have changed about your program?